Tom Johnson - Clorox

 Tom is originally from a suburb of Detroit, Michigan.
 He and his partner, Bruce Genaro, spend their time skiing, hiking and practicing yoga in San Francisco and Lake Tahoe.

-Prior to joining Xerox, Mike spent 24 years at Hewlett-Packard and was HP’s Vice President and General Manager of the Managed Enterprise Solutions Business Unit in the Imaging and Printing Group’s (IPG) Americas Organization.
-Mike and his team were driving direct sales of the IPG product, solutions and Managed Print Services portfolio to named enterprise and public sector customers throughout the Americas.
-In this role, Mike had responsibility for delivering against the Managed Print Services financial commitments.
+Prior to joining Xerox, Mike spent 24 years at Hewlett-Packard and was HP’s vice president and general manager of the Managed Enterprise Solutions Business Unit in the Imaging and Printing Group’s (IPG) Americas Organization.

-is a partner with Ernst & Young with more than 15 years of
+is a partner with EY with more than 15 years of

 experience in the Assurance and Advisory Business Services practice.

 She leads the firm’s Health Sciences practice in Los Angeles and has

 significant experience in serving all sectors within health sciences

 managed care organizations, pharmacy benefit management companies, long